project-sunbird/sunbird.org-docs/developer-docs/server-configurations/configuring_email_notification.md

 ## Overview

-Any content published on Sunbird undergoes a review to ensure that content published adheres to defined guidelines and standards set by the organization.
-Each organization can set standard guidelines based on their organizational ideologies.
-Sunbird provides the feature of notifying content creators about the status of their content sent for review.
-Any adopter can use this feature and configure email templates and notify content creators.
+The content published on Sunbird undergoes review to ensure its adherance to defined guidelines and standards set by the organization.
+Each organization sets standard guidelines based on their organizational ideologies.
+Sunbird has the feature to notifying content creators about the status of their content which is sent for review.
+The adopter can use this feature and configure email templates and notify content creators.

 The default email templates available on Sunbird are: